 So then I fooled around with trying out some of the black-and-white filters in my iPhone camera, just to see what the image might look like in black and white.
 Here are the results.

 First, here is the original photo.
 You can barely make out the green tint of the stairs’ natural color.
-(I can tell at a glance that this one is my original, though, because of the little triangle of green at the upper right corner.
+(I can tell at a glance that this one is my original, though, because of the tiny triangle of green at the upper right corner.
 I’m not sure what that was, but it was background that showed beyond the staircase riser.
 I thought about cropping it out but decided not to because I didn’t have time.
 Now I’m glad I didn’t because that little green patch is my quick “cheat” for telling the original apart from the mono black-and-white 😄)

 Here is my first pass at black and white.
 It’s the “Mono” filter.